OutSystems/docs-product/src/extensibility-and-integration/mobile-plugins/health-fitness/intro.md

 The [Health & Fitness plugin](https://www.outsystems.com/forge/component-overview/11715/) enables you to access and use health and fitness data in a mobile app.
 The plugin provides access to the Apple HealthKit and Google Fit APIs by letting you use data relevant to your health and fitness use cases.

 The plugin is unaware of the provider you use for data, but you always need to request permissions from users to access data.
 The plugin saves no health and fitness data to the device.
 In cases where your app writes data to the APIs, the package name is the identifier of the data source.

 As a good practice, verify the plugin is available in the app and prevent the app from crashing.
-Use the **Logic** > **Client Actions** > **HealthFitnessPlugin** > **CheckHealthFitnessPlugin** action for check for the plugin availability.
+Use the **Logic** > **Client Actions** > **HealthFitnessPlugin** > **CheckHealthFitnessPlugin** action to check for the plugin availability.
 If the plugin isn't available to the app, display an error to your users.

 <div class="info" markdown="1">